 Use your animated podcast video as a teaser for your episode, then include your podcast link within the post to funnel people to your full episode.
 Those extra views will only help to boost your Podcast’s SEO.

-Comment below and tell us how you’re improving your podcast SEO!
-And don’t forget to use Wavve to promote your podcast on social media.
+What podcast SEO tips have helped you improve your show the most?
+Don’t forget to use Wavve to promote your podcast on social media.
 You can even create your very first Wavve video for free!